Canon XSi vs Panasonic GF5

 The Canon EOS Rebel XSi has a native sensitivity range from ISO 100 to ISO 1600.
 The corresponding ISO settings for the Panasonic Lumix DMC-GF5 are ISO 160 to ISO 6400, with the possibility to increase the ISO range to 160-12800.

 For many cameras, data on sensor performance has been reported by DXO Mark.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
-The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar imaging performance.
+Of the two cameras under review, the XSi provides substantially higher image quality than the GF5, with an overall score that is 11 points higher.
+This advantage is based on 1.4 bits higher color depth, 0.8 EV in additional dynamic range, and 0.3 stops in additional low light sensitivity.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The GF5 indeed provides for movie recording, while the XSi does not.
 The highest resolution format that the GF5 can use is 1080/60i.